microsoft/Windows-IoT-Samples/samples/interop-customvision-textmsg-uwpapp/README.md

 - This means to deploy the deployment manifest i.e. deployment.template.json onto your IoT Edge device.

 - Using VS code, follow the steps from the documentation [Deploy Azure IoT Edge modules from Visual Studio Code](https://docs.microsoft.com/azure/iot-edge/how-to-deploy-modules-vscode): Choose your subscription, IoT Hub, right-click on the Edge Device and select 'Create Deployment for Single Device'.
-Select folder 'config' and 'deployment.amd64.json' to push the deployment.
+Select the file 'deployment.amd64.json' in the folder 'config' to push the deployment manifest.

-Build sample certificates for authentication between the Windows app and Linux module
+Build sample certificates for the authentication between the Windows app and Linux module

 - The following tutorial [Create certificates](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-machine-learning-edge-05-configure-edge-device#create-certificates) provides instructions on how to create a sample PKI with certificate validity for one month.
 You only need to generate certificates and do not need to upload them to Azure Key Vault.